 What are automatic stabilizers and how do they work?

-Automatic stabilizers are features of the tax and transfer systems that temper the economy when it overheats and provide economic stimulus when the economy slumps, without direct intervention by policymakers.
+Automatic stabilizers are features of the tax and transfer systems that temper the economy when it overheats and stimulate the economy when it slumps, without direct intervention by policymakers.

 Automatic stabilizers are quantitatively important at the federal level.
-A 2000 study estimated that reduced income and payroll tax collection offsets about 8 percent of any decline in GDP.
-Additional stabilization from unemployment insurance, although smaller in total magnitude than that from the tax system, is estimated to be eight times as effective per dollar of lost revenue because more of the money is spent rather than saved.
-Altogether, a 2013 study estimated that if transfer payments were reduced in size by 0.6 percent of GDP, U.S. output and hours worked would be about 4 and 8 percent more volatile, respectively.
+A 2000 study estimated that reduced income and payroll tax collection offset about 8 percent of any decline in gross domestic product (GDP).
+Additional stabilization from unemployment insurance, although smaller than that from the tax system, is estimated to be eight times as effective per dollar of lost revenue because more of the money is spent rather than saved.
+Altogether, a 2016 study estimated that if transfer payments were reduced in size by 0.6 percent of GDP, US output and hours worked would be about 6 and 9 percent more volatile, respectively.

 Automatic stabilizers also arise in the tax and transfer systems of state and local governments.
 However, state constitutions generally require balanced budgets, which can force countervailing changes in outlays and tax rules.
-These requirements do not force complete balance on an annual basis: they generally focus on budget projections rather than realizations, so deficits can still occur when economic conditions are unexpectedly weak.
-In addition, many governments have "rainy day" funds that they can draw down during periods of budget stringency.
+These requirements do not force complete balance annually: they generally focus on budget projections rather than realizations, so deficits can still occur when economic conditions are unexpectedly weak.
+In addition, many governments have "rainy day" funds they can draw down during periods of budget stringency.
 Even so, most state and local governments respond to an economic slowdown by legislating lower spending or higher taxes.
-These actions are contractionary, working at cross-purposes with the automatic stabilizers.
+These actions are contractionary, working at cross-purposes with automatic stabilizers.